clipperhouse/jargon/README.md

     text := `Let’s talk about Ruby on Rails and ASPNET MVC.` r := strings.NewReader(text)
     tokens := jargon.Tokenize(r)

+    // iterate over the resulting tokens, or pass on to the lemmatizer...

     dict := stackexchange.Dictionary
     lem := jargon.NewLemmatizer(dict)